No doubt about it, good customer service for small business should be an integral part of your business marketing

-To make it easy for your customers to reach you for enquiries or helps, make sure that your helpline is a free phone or a toll-free telephone number.
+To make it easy for your customers to reach you for inquiries or helps, make sure that your helpline is a free phone or a toll-free telephone number.
 If it’s too expensive for your business, at least, offer a telephone number that’s charged at local rate.

 #3].
 Properly explain return policy, terms and conditions

 Your terms and conditions should be precisely written.
 You have to be clear on your return policy and/or terms and conditions, and make these clearly visible on your site in order to prevent misunderstandings between your business and the customers.

 Remember that your goal as a business owner is to ensure your customer experience is great for repeat business and/or referrals.
 There is nothing bad about letting your customers understand what your return policy is about.
 This is the only way you can be able to prevent some unnecessary situations.

 #4].
 Don’t joke with customer complaints

 When customers complain about something, it’s your responsibility to look into the issues and try your very best to rectify it.
 Some businesses don’t always take their complaints seriously.
 Don’t be like them.

 Some customers can be really annoying but as a business owner or manager, you should always devise ways through which you will be able to amicably deal with annoying customers.
 Companies or businesses that dismiss complaints are doing so at their own peril.

 The fact is that if your customers aren’t satisfied with your business, and you failed to improve their experience, you are indirectly driving them away to your competitors.
 Remember how powerful the word-of-mouth can be.